So you've got a great idea for a pin design you want to produce. Maybe you've even got the artwork ready and are now just looking for a producer.

 …and this one has a whole section missing colour (obviously, I'm not offering this one for sale).

 Errors may be inherent to the design or artwork, for example using linework that's too fine or not allowing enough space for the coloured enamel to sit.
 Or they could simply be a production error.

 Thankfully any none-perfect pins can still be sold at a reduced rate as 'seconds'.
 This is a good way to liquidate the stock that you won't or can't charge full price for.
-It's also not uncommon to recieve a few extra pins than the amount you ordered, which also helps to offset the few that have defects.
+It's also not uncommon to receive a few extra pins than the amount you actually ordered, which also helps to offset the few that have defects.

 However, if you order a batch of pins and receive more than just a handful or 'seconds' then it's probably worth looking for a new manufacturer.